cite-architecture/codicography/README.md

 -  `sbt run`,
 - look at the output in directory `facsimile_output/pages`.

-This demo uses settings from `configs/config.txt`.
+This demo uses settings from `configs/config.txt`. **N.b.** The build process takes a while: on a fast laptop, ~ 5 minutes per folio-side of the Venetus A manuscript.